Half-court shot

-Half-court shots are widely considered to be the lowest percentage shot in basketball.
-Collectively, NBA players try shots from beyond half-court a few hundred times each season; approximately 1 in 100 of those shots are made.
-A half-court shot is attempted roughly 25 percent of the time to finish the first, second, or third quarter; though, and much rarer in the fourth.
-In some instances, NBA players will intentionally avoid shooting a half-court shot before the buzzer.
-Such players are more interested in protecting their field goal percentage than providing an opportunity (though unlikely) for the team to acquire 3 more points.
+Collectively, NBA players try shots from beyond half-court a few hundred times each season.
+In some instances, NBA players will intentionally avoid shooting a half-court shot before the buzzer, or wait until just after the buzzer sounds before attempting it.
+Such players may be more interested in protecting their field goal percentage than providing an opportunity (though unlikely) for the team to acquire 3 more points.
 Since field goal percentage is accounted for during contract negotiations, some players think it is an intelligent business decision to refuse to toss a low percentage shot at the rim.

 As a result, some believe that half-court shots should not be included in the field goal percentage.

-Andre Miller may have attempted over his career the most half-court shots of any player.
-During his first 13 seasons in the NBA, Miller went 3-for-102 from beyond half court.
-Jason Williams and Andre Miller each attempted 12 half-court shots in 2001.
-Take the half-court misses away and Miller's three-point percentage goes from roughly 26 to 32%.